 About The Program

 Thailand is known for its tropical beaches, ancient ruins, and shimmering temples.
 Add delicious street food and cheap public transportation, and Bangkok is a college dream.
-Pre-med, nursing, and public health students, you can will interact with people in need of assistance and meet individuals providing NGO services.
-Classroom study pairs hands-on fieldwork and lab opportunities.
+If you’re interested in getting experience in pre-medicine, nursing, or public health, this program is for you.
+You’ll interact on a personal level with people in need of assistance, meet individuals providing NGO services, and discover new potential for your post-graduation plans.
 After a prep course on Thai and Burmese language and culture, embark on a series of field excursions.
 Head to Thai-Burma border communities to shadow medical service providers and observe firsthand the public health challenges facing the local population.
-Outside of class, visit Thailand’s famous floating markets and tour the Grand Palace.

 Where you'll study